muratk5n/thirdwave/en/README.md

 ---

 Their combustion engine is "robust to hydrogen fuel impurities".
-Spread of this tech will increases options for transport;
+Spread of this tech will increase options for transport;
 can get fuel through ammonia, LH2, LOHC, as well as pipeline, CH2...

 H2 View: "Cummins: We need decarbonisation solutions for the mobility